-- Tuesday 3/28-- Dan Baird, retired range conservationist for U.S Forest Service-Brief history of the Forest Service, differences between the Forest Service and the Park Service, trees that grow in Nevada, timber harvest (not a lot in Nevada, but we have some), wildfire control, and some lessons he's learned over the years.
+- Tuesday 3/28 in William Raggio Building room 2003-- Dan Baird, Dan will provide a brief history of the Forest Service, noting differences between the Forest Service and the Park Service.
+He'll discuss the trees that grow in Nevada, timber harvest, wildfire control, and some lessons he's learned over the years.

 For more information, please call (775) 784-4528